DeveloperDadd/weatherApp/pseudocode.md

             - Click functionality - event listener waiting for click
             - Necessary step for app to work correctly
 4. **weather:**
-      * Will be stored as an object
+      * Will be stored as an object retrieved from API in JSON format
       * The property values will be returned from the API upon user activation
       * Displays only after user correctly inputs a zipcode and clicks 'button'
          * Properties: